Cyber Forensics

 Now here, I have deleted the folder named “jeenali”.
 Now lets’ check the shellbags data whether the deleted folder still exists or not.

-Yes, the shellbags store the entry even though the folder was deleted later.
+Yes, the shellbags store the entry even though someone deleted the folder later.

 Author: Vishva Vaghela is a Digital Forensics enthusiast and enjoys technical content writing.
 You can reach her on Here